The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

 The octahedron crystal field in each layer splits the five degenerate Ni 3$d$ orbitals into two groups: $e_g$ and $t_{2g}$.
 For $x=1$, the average chemical valance of Ni is Ni$^{2+}$, resulting in fully occupied $t_{2g}$ orbitals (not shown in Fig. \ref{fig1}) and two electrons remaining in the $e_{g}$ orbitals of each Ni atom.
 It is important to note that the strong bilayer coupling, further splitting two $d_{z^2}$ orbital into one bonding state $d_{z^2}^{+}$ and one anti-bonding state $d_{z^2}^{-}$, as shown in Fig. \ref{fig1}.
 However, the influence on $d_{x^2-y^2}$ orbitals can be neglected due to their geometric shape.
 In the bilayer block, there are a total of four electrons in the $e_{g}$ orbitals, and the $d_{x^2-y^2}$ orbitals are exactly half-filled.
 This model is equivalent to a bilayer Hubbard model at half-filling \cite{bilayer_PhysRevB.73.245118,okamoto_PhysRevB.75.193103,Nb3Cl8_PhysRevB.107.035126}.

 We begin by considering $x=1$ and performing first-principle density functional theory (DFT) calculations to investigate the uncorrelated electronic structure.
 The oxygen vacancies are treated using the VCA discussed above.
 Our DFT calculations are carried out with the Vienna ab-initio simulation package (VASP) code \cite{kresse1996efficient} with the projector augmented wave (PAW) method \cite{kresse1999ultrasoft}.
 The generalized gradient approximation (GGA) exchange-correlation functional and its Perdew-Burke-Ernzerhof (PBE) version \cite{perdew1996generalized} is used.
 The cutoff energy for expanding the wave functions into a plane-wave basis is set to be 500 eV.
 The energy convergence criterion is 10$^{−8}$ eV.
 All calculations are conducted using the primitive cell to save time.
 The $\Gamma$-centered 9$\times$9$\times$9 k-meshes are used here.
 The calculated band structure is shown in Fig. \ref{fig2}(a).
 As seen, the $d_{x^2-y^2}$ bands are nearly half-filled, consistent with our previous crystal field analysis.
 In contrast to the GGA band structure of $x=0$, which have been extensively studied by various research groups, the bonding $d_{z^2}$ band here is fully occupied and inactive at Fermi level \cite{yxwang_PhysRevB.110.205122}.
-Additionally, the interlayer coupling is stronger at $x=1$ for the $d_{z^2}$ orbital, resulting in the anti-bonding $d_{z^2}$ band being located at a higher energy than $x=0$ and thus not appearing in Fig. \ref{fig2}(a).
+Additionally, the interlayer coupling is stronger at $x=1$ for the $d_{z^2}$ orbital, resulting in the anti-bonding $d_{z^2}$ band being located at a higher energy than $x=0$.

-Based on the above discussions, we can safely ignore the $d_{z^2}$ orbitals and focus solely on the $d_{x^2-y^2}$ orbitals.
-The Wannier90 code \cite{mostofi2008wannier90,marzari2012maximally} is used to fit the $d_{x^2-y^2}$ bands obtained from previous DFT calculations.
-Since there are 2 atoms per unit cell, we derive a 2-band model.
-The dispersion of these wannierized bands is compared to the DFT bands in Fig. \ref{fig2}(b).
-As shown, the wannierized bands match the DFT bands very well around the Fermi level.
-Furthermore, we can extract the hopping parameters of this 2-band model.
-The corresponding Hamiltonian and the explicit parameters can be found in SM, which provides a faithful description of the low-energy electronic structure.
+Consistent with the previous study of low-energy model of conventional bilayer nickelate superconductors \cite{yxwang_PhysRevB.110.205122}, we have developed a tight-binding (TB) model for the $e_g$ orbitals of Ni atoms based on the results of DFT calculations \cite{mostofi2008wannier90,marzari2012maximally}.
+Since there are 2 atoms per unit cell, we derive a bilayer two-orbital (4-band) model $H_{TB}$.
+The dispersion of these TB bands is compared to the DFT bands in Fig. \ref{fig2}(b).
+As shown, the TB bands match the DFT bands very well around the Fermi level.
+Furthermore, we can extract the hopping parameters of this 4-band model.
+The corresponding Hamiltonian $H_{TB}$ and the explicit parameters can be found in Supplemental Materials (SM), which provides a faithful description of the low-energy electronic structure.